Prime-TITAN-CameraMan/termux-desktops/Documentation/native/termux_native.md

 ```
 kill -9 $(pgrep -f "termux.x11") 2>/dev/null
 ```
+### Termux X11 randomly getting freezed on Android 11 or below
+You need to give **Background Activity** permission to Termux, in order to use the desktop without any issues

 ### Termux:X11's resolution is too big/too small.
 Cursor issues and cursor's speed is too fast/slow